 After completion of the application process, your data will be forwarded to the respective partner university (“nomination”).
 Subsequently, you will also have to register with the partner university.
-The partner university or the International Office will provide you with further details and the documents required for this process.
+The partner university or the International Office (IO) will provide you with further details and the documents required for this process.
 The process may differ from university to university.
-The application documents including additional required documents (language certificates) and an application form must be completed and submitted to the partner university in time.
+The application documents including additional required documents such as language certificates and an application form must be completed and submitted to the partner university in time.

-Depending on the partner university, you will receive an email or postal mail just before or during the registration process with detailed information regarding visa, housing, orientation programs, and course registration.
-If you have not been contacted by your partner university six months before the start of your stay abroad, please consult your International Office regional coordinator.
+Depending on the partner university, you will receive an email or postal mail just before or during the registration process.
+The mail contains detailed information regarding visa, housing, orientation programs, and course registration.
+If you have not been contacted by your partner university six months before the start of your stay abroad, please consult your IO regional coordinator.

 Are you a full-time student?
 Yes

 Institutional/Exchange coordinator: IO regional coordinator

 Departmental coordinator: Program manager/ director of your study program

 Major: Focus of your studies (e.g. marketing, finance, management, etc.)

 Semester dates: Please note that other countries often use different semester descriptions (e.g. "spring term" for our summer semester or "autumn/fall term" for our winter semester).

 Erasmus code: WU's Erasmus code is: A WIEN05